isabella232/terra-walletconnect-v2-monorepo/servers/relay/README.md

 ### Environment file

-You can set default values for any environment variables referenced in the Docker-compose, in an environment file named `.env`
+In an environment file named `.env`, It is possible to set default values for any environment variables with Docker-compose
 ```
 HOST=0.0.0.0 #0.0.0.0 instead of 127.0.0.1, localhost
 PORT=8080